nandi-exe/unit2_2024/README.md

         print(f"Error initializing BME280: {e}")
         return None, None
 ```
-We assumed the BME280 would always initialize successfully.
+Given the fact that it's more reliable than the DHT, we assumed the BME280 would always initialize successfully.
 However, hardware malfunctions or incorrect connections could cause failures, so we added exception handling to manage errors gracefully.

 **2. Sensor Data Collection
 **